 Community-engaged education bridges the divide between academia (PK–16) and activism by exploring how schools and communities can partner with one another for mutual benefit.
 The Master of Arts program in Community-Engaged Education & Social Change trains educators who understand the critical intersections across learning, teaching, and local community.

-Designed for students interested in nonprofit, educational, and public-service careers, this experiential degree program allows students to participate in community-campus partnerships to exercise alternative and critical pedagogies.
+Designed for students interested in nonprofit, educational, and public-service careers, this experiential degree program allows you to participate in community-campus partnerships to exercise alternative and critical pedagogies.
 The program’s unique curriculum offers opportunities for important self-reflection and newfound awareness of local knowledge, assets, and alternative education projects.
 The program also examines current scholarship on the process of community-building and social change through texts, guest speakers, and community internships.
-This MA is also available to Pomona, Scripps, Claremont McKenna, Harvey Mudd, and Pitzer students as an Accelerated Degree Program.

 - One of the only Education master’s programs in Southern California that addresses civic engagement, social change, and activism.

-- Graduates of the program will be prepared to work in a variety of nonprofit and educational organizations that promote and support relationships between the community and formal and non-formal education.
+- Graduates of the program will be prepared to work in a variety of nonprofit and educational organizations that promote and support relationships between the community and formal/non-formal educational entities.

 - Available to undergraduate students at the Claremont Colleges, the program’s Accelerated Degree option saves students time and money by letting undergraduates take courses applicable to both the bachelor’s and master’s degree.